blackpatton17/ichatbio-agent-EDI/README.md

 # ichatbio-agent-example

-Boilerplate code for making new iChatbio agents.
+Reference code for making new iChatBio agents.

-Requires python >=3.13
+Requires python >=3.10